peytoncordero/DRI25/command-line.md

 The command line dates from the 1950s.
 It emerged related to teletype machines and computer terminals, which included keyboards!
 This way of HCI was much friendlier and more efficient than the punch cards:

 >"It allowed programmers to directly enter their programs and data into the computer, execute those programs, view the results, and make any needed corrections – all without the need for clunky keypunch machines, massive printers, and human operators.
-When personal computers began to emerge in the late 1970’s and early 1980’s, they too adopted the command line interface.” ([Watson Interactive Learning Suite Suite](http://watson.latech.edu/book/future/futureEvolving.html#))
+When personal computers began to emerge in the late 1970’s and early 1980’s, they too adopted the command line interface." ([Watson Interactive Learning Suite Suite](http://watson.latech.edu/book/future/futureEvolving.html#))

 Looking for new ways of HCI, another user-friendly option emerged: the Graphic User Interface (GUI, pronounced "gooey").
 This is the interface we are more familiar with, this is the pointing and clicking.
 In GUI, you communicate with the computer by selecting icons.